change-metrics/monocle/CONTRIBUTING.md

 #### ElasticSearch

-Monocle relies on ElasticSearch as backend to store Changes and Change' events.
+Monocle relies on ElasticSearch as backend to store Changes events.

 ```ShellSession
 ./contrib/start-elk.sh 9200